 Vases, flowers bouquets and intricate bottles can also help bring light and color to any room.
 You can top off your springtime interior décor by selecting citrus fragrances for the rooms of your home.
 Scent infusers, plug-ins and potpourri can all help usher in a feeling of freshness.

 Of course, it wouldn’t be spring cleaning if you didn’t rummage through closets and storage rooms to declutter and discard items.
 If the idea of sorting through piles of old “junk” fills you with dread, then consider holding a yard or garage sale for motivation.

 If you’ve been driving your vehicle all winter, here are several maintenance tips that are strongly recommended:

 You’ll want to clean your windshield wiper blades, as these can become incredibly dirty after an entire winter of removing ice, snow and sand from your windshield.
 You should also have the belts and hoses of your engine inspected.
 Winter weather is especially tough on them and they can develop cracks in the colder temperature.

-Have your car washed.
-Having your car washed, waxed and detailed may seem to serve an aesthetic purpose only, but it can greatly increase the longevity of your vehicle.
+Treating your car to a wash, wax and detail may seem to serve an aesthetic purpose only, but it can greatly increase the longevity of your vehicle.
 You’ll want to wash off any salt and chemicals that have built up on the car’s exterior over the course of the winter as they can cause corrosion.

 In addition, it’s important to remove any salt or sand that has been brought into the car’s interior.
 Also coat any leather with a protective conditioner to prevent cracking that may occur from sun exposure.

 If you own a vehicle that is only driven during the warmer months, such as a classic car or motorcycle, then you’ll want to follow some additional inspection and maintenance tips before taking your summer vehicle on the road: